gaboesquivel/gaboesquivel.com/source/_posts/2014-04-20-introduction-to-gulpjs.markdown

 ##Conclusion

 Gulp.js and node streams are more natural to understand than a huge config file and it also provides more flexibility and speed.
-Grunt is more mature and they will be adding [orchestrator](https://github.com/orchestrator/orchestrator) soon.
-The Yeoman team don't have any plans on dropping our support for Grunt, they think that both Grunt and Gulp can happily co-exist and hope to support both communities with automation tooling.
-If you are using it successfully, there’s no reason to switch Gulp unless you really want or need more flow control and you feel confortable working with streams and living on the edge.
+Grunt is more mature.
+I think that both Grunt and Gulp can happily co-exist, If you are using it successfully, there’s no reason to switch Gulp unless you really want or need more flow control and you feel comfortable working with streams and living on the edge.